oli4oli4/Model-based-decision-making/README.md

 Wessel Groot

 ## Acknowledgements
 We want to thank Irene for her guidance during the feedback meetings and we want to thank Jan and Simon for successfully setting up this course online.
+It has been very insightful into the practicalities of policy advice.